LeelaChessZero/lczero.org/content/dev/wiki/Google-Cloud-guide-(lc0).md

 2) Scroll to **'Startup script'** under 'Automation' and copy and paste the following script into the box according to what kind of GPU you are using:

+***This script is very old and obsolete - you almost certainly don't want this - look further down for one that is newer and maybe less useless (but probably still needs updating too).***

 **For V100 GPUs:**
 ```bash
 #!/bin/bash